Rose Muralikrishnan: Famous performances

 Dr. Rose Muralikrishnan has performed numerous concerts around the world.
 She had performed in the major International Music festivals such as Australian International Music Festival, New York International Music Festival, Los Angeles International Music Festival to name a few. she had taken Carnatic music to the finest venues around the world such as Sydney Opera House, Carnegie Hall, Walt Disney Concert Hall, Hollywood Bowl, Shrine Auditorium and many more.
 She had also performed in major Music Festivals in California such as the Music Academy of the West, the Center for Jazz and World Music Festival, CSU San Marcos International Music Festival, UCSB's Day of Music.
 She had also performed in many finest prestigious venues around the world such as the Sydney Opera House, Carnegie Hall, Walt Disney Concert Hall, Shrine Auditorium, and famous University theaters such as UCLA's Schonberg Hall, SDSU's Montezuma and Smith Recital Hall, UCSD's Mandeville Theater USC's Annenberg Auditorium, UCLB's Carpenter's Performing Arts Theater, UCSB, and the Salk Institute of San Diego.
 She served the community through music performances and lectures and demonstrations to promote Indian music and culture in the United States.
 Her community services also include educating South Asian as well as non-music major students and other members of the community through her lectures and performances.

 Teaching music

-Dr. Rose Muralikrishnan is a Founder, CEO, and Artistic Director of Spring Nectar Foundation for Indian Music & Heritage.
+Dr. Rose Muralikrishnan has been teaching Carnatic vocals to students around the world for the past 40 years.
+She is a Founder, CEO, and Artistic Director of Spring Nectar Foundation for Indian Music & Heritage.
 She was an adjunct professor of South Indian Music at San Diego State University.
 She worked as the Principal of the music school at the Santhome Communication Center, Madras, India and her performances are often broadcast on Indian Television and All India Radio.
-Before she joined the center she was a music instructor at the Jiddhu Krishnamurthy Foundation, Rishi Valley School, Andhra Pradesh, India.
+Before she joined the center she started her teaching career in 1986 as a music instructor at the Jiddhu Krishnamurthy Foundation, Rishi Valley School, Andhra Pradesh, India.